mjbright/ConferenceDemo.2018-04_codeeurope-microservices/SETUP.md

 ## Create your own Kubernetes cluster.

-It is recommended to use minikube for this, but you may choose other methods.
+At CodeEurope I used a Mac and decided to use minikube to perform the demos.

+You can download Minikube on various platforms (Linux, Windows, macOS) and you can download the latest latest version of minikube for your OS from the release page [https://github.com/kubernetes/minikube/releases](https://github.com/kubernetes/minikube/releases).

+You will also need to download the kubectl binary.
+See [Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

-On Windows it may be easier to use Docker Desktop which now provides Kubernetes in the stable channel.
+Alternatively, on Windows 10 and macOS it will be easier to use Docker Desktop which now provides Kubernetes in the stable channel.

-You can download the latest version of minikube for your OS (Linux, Windows, macOS) from the release page [https://github.com/kubernetes/minikube/releases](https://github.com/kubernetes/minikube/releases).
+You can download Docker Desktop from [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop).
+This package also installs the kubectl binary.

+These instructions will suppose that you are using minikube.

 Type ```minikube start``` to start the cluster, this may take some time especially if it is necessary to download the iso and associated containers over a slow network.